The ROOT mathematical libraries consist of the following components:

 Special and statistical functions

-functions, including probability density functions, cumulative distribution and their inverse.
+functions, including probability density functions, cumulative distribution and its inverse.

 The majority of the special functions and the statistical distributions are provided also as free functions in the ROOT::Math namespace.